Lazare Hoche: Expedition to Ireland

 On 20 July 1796, Hoche was rewarded by the French Directory for his immense service.
-That same day, he was appointed to organize and command the Expedition to Ireland, to assist the United Irishmen in a rebellion against British rule.
+That same day, he was appointed to organize and command the French expedition to Ireland, to assist the Society of United Irishmen in a rebellion against British rule.
 He survived an assassination attempt in Rennes on 16 October, when a worker at the local arsenal fired at him but missed.

-In Brest, Hoche gathered an army and forty-eight vessels for the expedition, under the command of Vice Admiral Justin Bonaventure Morard de Galles.
+In Brest, Hoche gathered between 12,000 and 25,000 troops and 44 vessels for the expedition, the latter of which were under the command of Vice-admiral Justin Bonaventure Morard de Galles.
 The fleet set sail for Ireland on 15 December 1796, with Hoche and Morard de Galles aboard the frigate Fraternité.
-Due to a gale, however, the frigate was separated from the expedition the day after its departure, and was afterwards chased by a British ship.
-By the time it reached the Irish coast, on 30 December, the rest of expedition had already dispersed after a failed landing attempt.
-The Fraternité re-entered France through the Île de Ré on 11 January 1797 without having effected its purpose.
+Due to a gale Fraternité was separated from the expedition the day after its departure, and was afterwards chased by a British warship.
+By the time it reached the Irish coast, on 30 December, the rest of expedition had already dispersed after a failed landing attempt at Bantry Bay.
+Fraternité returned to the Île de Ré on 11 January 1797.

-With the United Irish leader, Wolfe Tone, who was to have landed with him in Ireland, Hoche reflected critically on the violent course of the Revolution.
+With the United Irishmen leader Wolfe Tone, who was to have landed with him in Ireland, Hoche reflected critically on the violent course of the Revolution.
 Tone, "heartily glad" to find Hoche of "a humane temperament", wrote in his memoirs:Hoche mentioned, also, that great mischief had been done to the principles of liberty and additional difficulties thrown in the way of the French Revolution, by the quantity of blood spilled: "for", he added, "if you guillotine a man, you get rid of an individual, it is true, but then you make all his friends and connections enemies for ever of the government".

-Later career
+Rhine frontier and death

 On his return, Hoche was at once transferred to the Rhine frontier as commander of the Army of Sambre and Meuse, where he defeated the Austrians at the Battle of Neuwied on 18 April 1797, though operations were soon afterwards brought to an end by the Preliminaries of Leoben.

-In July 1797, Hoche was appointed Minister of War by the Directory.
-In this position he was surrounded by obscure political intrigues, and, finding himself the dupe of Paul Barras and technically guilty of violating the constitution, he resigned after less than month in office, and returned to his command on the Rhine frontier.
+In July 1797, Hoche was appointed the Minister of War by the Directory.
+In this position he was surrounded by obscure political intrigues, and, finding himself the dupe of Paul Barras and technically guilty of violating the constitution, he resigned after less than a month in office, and returned to his command on the Rhine frontier.
 It was his denunciation during that time that had led to Kléber's removal from command.
 The compromising letter was found by Jean Baptiste Alexandre Strolz in Hoche's papers.